gitelectron/friability/README.md

-Info: Friability is used to measure the drug's loss in medicines during transportation, and hence, building such an environment using motors and other hardware, and writing required software/firmware for motors and touch display, hence buildingan  HMI system.
+Info: Friability is used to measure the drug's loss in medicines during transportation, and hence, building such an environment using motors and other hardware, and writing required software/firmware for motors and touch display, hence building an HMI system.